History and Resolution of the Israeli-Palestinian Conflict

 The Israeli side of the story is, of course, very different, and there are very good reasons for that as well.
 Israeli suffering at the hands of Palestinian terrorists is obviously the biggest part of it, but most Americans know about that.
 From the coverage of the war in 1967, to the Palestinian terrorist killing of 11 Israeli athletes during the 1972 Olympics in Munich, to the Yom Kippur War in 1973, all the way to the latest Palestinian attacks against Israel, Americans have been very informed.

-However, even though the American media is occasionally a little better at telling both sides of the story, Americans are generally still not very informed about the grievances or the motivation of the Palestinians, which led to formation of many Muslim "Jihadist" groups, and finally to al Queda, which focuses their attacks on America.
+However, even though the American media is occasionally become a little better at telling both sides of the story, Americans are generally still not very informed about the grievances or the motivation of the Palestinians, which led to formation of many Muslim "Jihadist" groups, and finally to al Queda, which focuses their attacks on America.

 What the "Jihadists" don't realize is that prior to 1967, America was pro-Israel for many good reasons.
 And some Americans are still pro-Israel because the Jewish people are very much a part of Western civilization.
-After all, Jewish Americans originally immigrated from Western Europe to America, and then many immigrated from Europe and America to modern Israel.
+After all, Jewish Americans originally immigrated from Western Europe to America, and then many immigrated from America to modern Israel.
 Besides that, the Jewish people have contributed a great deal to Western civilization, especially in science, medicine, entertainment, comedy, music, business, banking and merchandising.
 Many Jews are renowned and greatly respected and appreciated all over the world.
 In fact, the world is in certain respects a better place because of the greatness of the Jewish people.